 The SourceSeek company released a market report where it overviewed the benefits of hiring an outsourced development team from Eastern Europe and Belarus was the country of choice, according to some of the insights.

-Belarus, hosting more than 500 IT-companies, has a huge potential of providing different outsourcing services for international companies.
+Belarus, hosting more than 500 IT companies, has a huge potential of providing different outsourcing services for international companies.
 The talent pool extends rapidly.
 Approximate numbers are around 4000 new software engineers and other professionals in IT-related fields, graduating every year.

 Sales revenue and the total production of the IT field and the industry, in general, amounted to $3.4B in 2018, and with the beginning of Corona time, these numbers doubled.
-Just to compare: the exports of iT services were experiencing steady growth and was measured at an annual pace of 10%.
+Just to compare: the exports of iT services were experiencing steady growth and were measured at an annual pace of 10%.

 Apart from the numbers, figures, and revenues, there’s another proof of Belarus’s being the new source of manpower in IT.
 The thing is, some Belarusian IT companies were recognized and approved as worthy ones by the International Association of Outsourcing Professionals (IAOP).
-However, some of them were even listed in the Software Magazine’s ranking along with another world's biggest companies.
+However, some of them were even listed in the Software Magazine’s ranking along with other world's biggest companies.

 Trendsetters like Viber, Fitbit, Playtika, IHS, Yandex, WorkFusion, and Juno opened their R&D centers in Belarus.
 This fact on its own proves the huge potential of the country, not talking about true success stories of such companies like Wargaming, Apalon, Masquerade.
 These factors were among the ones that lead to the rapid development of the startup ecosystem, as well as to the IT culture development in general.